dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Display arrays of data and learn why keys matter.

+### ✅ Prerequisites

+Before starting Day 4 tasks, understand list rendering and keys:

+-   [ ] Read: ["Rendering Lists"](https://react.dev/learn/rendering-lists) from React docs.
+-   [ ] Understand `.map()` function for rendering arrays.
+-   [ ] Learn why **keys** are essential for React's reconciliation.
+-   [ ] Know the difference between unique IDs and array indices as keys.
+-   [ ] Understand list reordering and why indices fail in dynamic lists.

+### 💬 Copilot Prompts (Learn First)

+-   "Why does React require keys in lists and what do they do?"
+-   "Show me why using array indices as keys is bad with an example."
+-   "How does React use keys to match old elements with new ones?"
+-   "What makes a good key in a React list?"

 ### ✅ Tasks

 -   [ ] Render a list of users or todos with `.map()`.